 The family may present information that demonstrates that implementing a change before its effective date would create a hardship for the family.
-In such cases LRHA will calculate annual income using current circumstances and then require an interim reexamination when the change actually occurs.
+In such cases, LRHA will calculate annual income using current circumstances and then, should the change in income require LRHA to conduct an interim reexamination, conduct an interim reexamination in accordance with LRHA policy.